Mzluci9/Ehanced_Fraud_Detection_Ecommerce_Banking/README.md

 Address Logistic Regression convergence issues with better scaling or solver options.
 Incorporate additional features, such as device fingerprinting or behavioral patterns.

-Contact
-For questions or feedback, contact Michael Zewdu Lemma at [your-email@example.com].